 - Is someone among you sick?
 Let him summon the elders of the church and let them pray over him, having anointed him with oil in the name of the Lord,

-- and the prayer of faith will save the man who is sick, and the Lord will raise him up; and if he has committed sins, it will be forgiven him.
+- and the prayer of faith will save the man being sick and the Lord will raise him up, and if he has committed sins, it will be forgiven him.

 - Therefore, confess the sins to one another and pray for one another, so that you might be healed.
 A righteous man’s prayer is very powerful, accomplishing much.